- Published on our website

+Welcome to the official Naperville Township Assessor's Office website!
 The Naperville Township Assessor's Office is charged with providing a fair and equitable appraisal of all the properties within their jurisdiction for tax purposes.
-By using the information provided by the assessors, DuPage County can accurately levy the taxes necessary to provide funding for your school districts, public services, transportation infrastructure and more.
-Click the button below to find your property.

 The Township Assessor keeps Property Record Cards which contain all the pertinent information about each parcel.
-The information includes; a brief legal description, land size, dimensions of all buildings, building type, and quality of materials used in construction of the structure.
-Most of this information is gathered when the property is first built, and then updated after that by periodic field inspections.
-Property Record Cards are available for inspection during regular working hours at the Township Office.
-Some of this information is available online through this website.
+The information includes the following: a brief legal description, land size, dimensions of all buildings, building type, and quality of materials used in construction of the structure.
+Most of this information is gathered when the property improvement is first built, and then updated afterward through periodic field inspections.
+Property Record Cards are available for inspection through our website.

-The Township Assessor also receives copies of the Real Estate Transfer Declarations, or "green sheets", for homes that have sold in the area.
-This sales information, along with other facts and figures about housing conditions, goes into the evaluation process.
-By comparing recent sales of homes in a neighborhood, the Township Assessor estimates how much all homes in that area would be sold for on the open market.
-This is their Market Value.
+The Township Assessor also receives Real Estate Transfer documents for properties that have sold in the Township.
+This sales information, along with other facts and figures about housing conditions, goes into the valuation process.
+The Assessor estimates how much a property would sell for on the open market.

 Market Value, as used in the appraisal of real estate, is defined by the Appraisal Institute as: